-Elect Occilio Elect Total -------------------------------------- All al Place and a second First, Quality First Teaching The teacher will have the highest possible expectations for your child and All children in school receive (QFT) all pupils in their class. this. -WAVE 1 All teaching is based on building on what your child already knows, can do and can understand.
+Ordinarily Available (needs met through universal provision for all children) The teacher will have the highest possible expectations for your child and all pupils in their class.
+All teaching is based on building on what your child already knows, can do and can understand.
 Putting in place different ways of teaching so that your child is fully involved in learning in class.
 This may involve using more practical learning or providing different resources adapted for your child.
 Putting in place specific strategies (which may be suggested by the SENCO or staff from outside agencies) to enable your child to access the learning task.
 Adapting the curriculum or learning environment to suits the needs of the individual child.
 QFT may also provide support for children who need emotional or social support via our PSHE scheme of work; anti-bullying policy; and assemblies.
-All teachers are trained to promote a Growth Mindset so that the students have a productive and independent attitude to their learning.
-This is have a productive and independent attitude to their learning.
-This is celebrated by our Growing Learners Awards.
-Second, SEN Support.
-Your child's teacher will have carefully checked on your child's progress Any child who has specific Additional School and will have decided that your child has a gap in their gaps in their understanding of Intervention. understanding/learning and needs some extra support to close the gap a subject/area of learning. -WAVE 2 between your child and their peers. a subject area or rearring.
-(Previously known as SA and S/he will plan group sessions for your child with targets to help your child SA+) to make more progress.
-This may be group work A Learning Support Assistant/Teacher (or outside professional, such as a Run in the classroom or Speech and Language Therapist) will run these small group sessions outside. using the teacher's plans, or a recommended programme.
-Run by a teacher or an Resources available to support children with SEN include: LSA or TA who has Write from the start, handwriting intervention received training to run Dancing Bears, phonics intervention these groups.
-Alpha to Omega Acceleread, Accelewrite These are often called Nessy, a Dyslexia reading and spelling program Intervention groups by Precision Monitoring, Reading schools.
-Cued Spelling Looking and Thinking, a pictorial reading intervention Power of Two, maths intervention
+All children in school receive this.
+SEN Support Targeted Support These are often called 'interventions' by schools.
+Your child's teacher will have carefully checked on your child's progress and will have decided that your child has a gap in their understanding/learning and needs some extra support to close the gap between your child and their peers.
+S/he will plan group sessions for your child with targets to help your child to make more progress.
+A Learning Support Assistant/Teacher (or outside professional, such as a Speech and Language Therapist) will run these small group sessions using the teacher's plans, or a recommended programme.
+Any child who has specific gaps in their understanding of a subject/area of learning which may be the result of Special Educational Needs.
+Resources available to support children with SEN include: Write from the start, handwriting intervention Dancing Bears, phonics intervention Precision Teaching Nuffield Early Language Intervention Nessy, a Dyslexia reading and spelling program Looking and Thinking, a pictorial reading intervention Power of Two, maths intervention Word Shark Number Shark First Class at number, Number Sense &amp; Success at Arithmetic Mastering Memory &amp; memory board games Circle of friends Socially Speaking